Stock Split v/s Bonus Issue: Know the Difference

 10

-By issuing bonus shares, the number of outstanding shares increases with a proportional decrease in the value of each share ensuring no change in the market capitalization as shown in the table above.
+By issuing bonus shares, the number of outstanding shares increases, with a proportional decrease in the value of each share, ensuring no change in market capitalization, as shown in the table above.
 However, the face value of the shares remains unchanged.

 Advantages and Disadvantages of Bonus Shares

-Tax Benefits: Investors benefit from bonus shares as they are exempt from paying taxes on these shares upon receipt.
+Investors generally do not pay tax on bonus shares at the time of receipt, but tax may apply when they are sold.
 This can be particularly appealing for long-term shareholders aiming to amplify their investments without incurring immediate tax liabilities.
+For capital gains calculation, the cost of acquisition of bonus shares is considered ₹0.

-Boosts Investor Confidence: The issuance of bonus shares can enhance investor confidence in the company’s operations and prospects.
+The issuance of bonus shares may indicate positive company performance and can influence investor sentiment.
 It demonstrates that the company is reinvesting its cash reserves into business expansion, signaling a positive outlook.

-Capital Allocation: Allocating additional shares requires the company to use more of its cash reserves.
+Allocating additional shares involves converting existing reserves into share capital.
 This capital allocation might have otherwise been distributed as dividends to shareholders.

 What is a Stock Split?